noseglasses/Kaleidoscope-RemoteControl/README.md

 ## General Usage

-Like in the above example the specification of features to be controlled works also in general via the two macros `REMOTE_CONTROL_INIT` and `REMOTE_CONTROL`.
-While the former is pre-defined by the plugin, the latter is responsible for the actual configuration.
+In the above example but also in general, features to be controlled are registered with the remote control system via the two macros `REMOTE_CONTROL_INIT` and `REMOTE_CONTROL`.
+While the former comes pre-defined by the plugin, the latter is responsible for the actual configuration.

 The general syntax for its definition is as follows
 ```cpp